cci-MaLab/Calcium-Transient-Analysis/docs/source/Before_you_start.rst

  - `varr.zarr`: A 3D array of shape `(frame, height, width)`.
 This array represents the raw video data.
 When chunked, ensure that it is chunked along the frame axis and not the height or width.
  - `Y_fm_chk.zarr`: A 3D array of shape `(frame, height, width)`.
 This array represents the processed video data.
 When chunked, ensure that it is chunked along the frame axis and not the height or width.
+ - `Y_hw_chk.zarr`: A 3D array of shape `(frame, height, width)`.
+This array represents the processed video data.
+When chunked, ensure that it the frames are intact and it is chunked along heigh and width.
+It will be automatically created if it doesn't exist (However it will take a considerable amount of time).
  - (Optional) `behavior_video.zarr`: A 3D array of shape `(frame, height, width)`.
 This array represents the behavior video data.
 When chunked, ensure that it is chunked along the frame axis and not the height or width.

 We are aware that the recording framerate in the behavior video will most likely differ to that of the calcium imaging video.